 The bulk of the Mundane Made Awesome tends to go to the schoolgirl trio of Mio, Yuuko, and Mai.
 Besides the above, scenes featuring the little kid professor, wind up robot girl, and talking cat are generally far more mundane.

 [C] - The Money and Soul of Possibility, seeing as it's a show about financial transactions carried out by way of elaborate shounen-style battles on an Eldritch and Technicolour Background.
 And then about halfway through the realMindScrew sets in.

 Cardfight!!
 Vanguard, being a card game anime, naturally runs with this.
 Any time a character rides a new Vanguard, it usually involves them dramatically slamming the card down onto the playing field.
-And then the sequenceson Cray proceed to take it Up to Eleven.
+Then the sequenceson Cray proceed to take it Up to Eleven.

 Ben-To is a show about epic gang fights for... discount lunchboxes.
 But it's awesome.